forcedotcom/SalesforceMobileSDK-iOS/readme.md

-# Salesforce.com Mobile SDK for iOS
+# Salesforce.com Mobile SDK Source Repo For iOS

 You have arrived at the **source repository** for the Salesforce Mobile SDK for iOS. ** Welcome!  ** Starting with our 2.0 release, there are couple different ways to get started.